goschtl/zope/hurry.jquery/trunk/README.txt

 When releasing ``hurry.jquery``, an extra step should be taken.
-Follow the regular package `release instructions`_, but before egg generation (``python setup.py register sdist upload``) first execute ``bin/jqueryprepare <version number>``, where version number is the version of the YUI release, such as ``1.3.2``.
+Follow the regular package `release instructions`_, but before egg generation (``python setup.py register sdist upload``) first execute ``bin/jqueryprepare <version number>``, where version number is the version of the jQuery release, such as ``1.3.2``.
 This will download the jQuery library of that version and place it in the egg.